-- Suitable walking shoes or hiking boots are recommended for touring the caves and surrounding area.
+- Sturdy closed-toe shoes or hiking boots are recommended for touring the caves and surrounding area.

 - The surrounding area has many events and outdoor activities.
 Contact the Metaline Falls Chamber of Commerce and the National Forest Service.
 Metaline Falls is located in the Colville National Forest.